liferay/liferay-docs/develop/tutorials/articles/110-portlets/05-mvc-portlet-creation.markdown

 Refer to [the tutorial on Finding and Invoking Liferay Services](/develop/tutorials/-/knowledge_base/7-0/finding-and-invoking-liferay-services) for a more detailed explanation.
-In short, obtain a reference to the service by annotating a setter method with the `@Reference` Declarative Services annotation, and set the service object as a private variable.
+In short, obtain a reference to the service by annotating a setter method with the `@Reference` Declarative Services annotation and set the service object as a private variable.

     private GuestbookService _guestbookService;